LenaWil/git-explain/readme.md

 ### `Push` and `Pull`

 For that, there are two operations, Push: sending your commits to the server; and Pull: downloading the new commits from the server.
-(Insert another bad sex joke here)
 `Push` fails if the commits on the server contain newer ones, `pull` doesn't unless there are merge-conflicts, which SourceTree will ask you to solve.
 Therefore, pull before you push.
 We could just all use the master branch, but it’s also possible to use a new temporally branch, then asking someone else to review the code, (AKA sending a pull request or merge request) and then asking the reviewer to merge that code.
 (AKA merging a pull request) There are git repos where only the _‘dictator’_ (aka scrum master) has push permission on the master branch on the main repo and repos where everyone has.
 I don’t know which permission model is the best for this project, my suggestion is though to put some safeguards in place so someone doesn’t mess up the entire repo.